 Each year our carbon emissions are reviewed by Carbon Neutral Britain.
 We use their methodology to calculate the carbon emissions from our ongoing operations.
-2023 values are taken from our submitted report.
+2024 values are taken from our submitted report.

 Calculated carbon emissions are offset using projects certified through the Verified Carbon Standard (VCS) and UK Emissions Trading Standard (UK ETS), in order to achieve accredited carbon neutral status.

-Key energy efficiency actions are described above in our Environmental section of the ESG report.
+Key energy efficiency actions are described above in our Environmental section.

-Under the SECR (Streamlined Energy and Carbon Reporting) framework, the Group's Scope 1 & 2 energy use in 2023 is set out overleaf, along with the Intensity ratio.
+Under the SECR (Streamlined Energy and Carbon Reporting) framework, the Group's Scope 1 & 2 energy use in 2024 is set out below, along with the Intensity ratio.
 All energy use relates to activities in the UK.

-The Intensity ratio is calculated as the tonnes of $CO_2$ per £m sales above divided by the reported 2023 total group revenue as per the Income statement.
+The Intensity ratio is calculated as the tonnes of CO2 per £m sales above divided by the reported 2024 total group revenue as per the Income statement.